Sanofi Future Female Leader Scholarships awarded to two UCD students

-Ruth Moore, a Stage 2 BSc Physics student and Niamh O’Connell, a Stage 2 student on the Bachelor of Engineering (Chemical & Bioprocess Engineering) were presented with their awards today (Fri, 10 May) at the facility in Waterford.
+Ruth Moore, a 2nd year BSc (Hons) in Physics student and Niamh O’Connell, a 2nd year student on the Bachelor of Engineering (Chemical & Bioprocess Engineering) were presented with their awards today (Fri, 10 May) at the facility in Waterford.

 Introduced on a pilot basis in 2018, the scholarships are promoted by Sanofi to encourage greater female participation in professional disciplines where women are traditionally under-represented.

-From Dublin, Ruth Moore is a STEAM (science, technology, engineering, arts and mathematics) Fellow at the UCD Innovation Academy and Outreach Officer for the UCD Women in STEM Committee.
-She is also a Science Peer Mentor and Sponsorships Officer for the UCD Food Society.
+From Dublin, Ruth Moore is a STEAM (science, technology, engineering, arts and mathematics) Fellow at the UCD Innovation Academy and Outreach Officer for the university’s Women in STEM Committee.
+She is also a science peer mentor at the college and Sponsorships Officer for the UCD Food Society.
 In addition, she has competed internationally in debating.
 Later this year, she will travel to California to participate in a three-week programme in manufacturing and technology innovation.

 As recipients of Sanofi Future Female Leader Scholarships, both students will receive an annual scholarship allowance of €3,000 each; mentoring from a senior leader at Sanofi Waterford; a paid summer placement and – where their course provides for it – a paid internship.
 They will also be eligible for fast-track applications to the company’s graduate programme.